What is unity in photography?

 Find harmony in the world around you.

 Practice unity photography principles by finding and highlighting synchronicities — or subtle repetitions — whether in a studio photoshoot or out in the world.
-These repetitions can exist in any element of the photo — lines, textures, mood, colours, shapes or forms.
-Unity can enhance every style of photography, including landscape photography, architecture photography, macro photography, abstract photography and portraiture.
+These repetitions can exist in any element of the photo — lines, textures, mood, colors, shapes, or forms.
+Unity can enhance every style of photography, including landscape photography, architecture photography, macro photography, abstract photography, and portraiture.

 Simplify complex subjects.